oroinc/documentation/commerce/install_upgrade/recommendations/optimize_performance.rst

 Use an OpCache bytecode engine to cache bytecode representation of the PHP code and save time on the repetitive runtime compilation.

-Please install Opcache php-extention and configure it in the following way:
+Please install Opcache php-extension and configure it in the following way:

 .. code-block:: text
     :linenos: